Hassanamisco Nipmuc: History

 Sarah Robins was a member of one of the original seven Nipmuc families.
 Sarah took possession of the land in 1727 and began a tradition of female land inheritance that lasted for hundreds of years.
 The female members of the Cisco family took control over the land in the late nineteenth century.
 These women became the caretakers of the land, working to ensure its preservation.
 After 1857, Sarah Arnold Cisco's land became the last original piece of Nipmuc land dating back to before the 1600s, after her uncle John Hector sold his land so he could live with other natives and take advantage of opportunities in Worcester.
 Sarah Cisco decided that she would stay on her land and fight for it.

 In the early 2000s, there was excavation work done at the Hassanamisco Reservation to find the remains of Sarah Boston's farmstead.
-Sarah Boston was the great granddaughter of Sarah Robins.
+Sarah Boston was the great-granddaughter of Sarah Robins.
 This site was the original land through which Sarah Robins started the tradition of female inheritance.
 Through this excavation, it was learned that the farmstead relied on the breeding and cultivation of animals for meat.
-It was also learned how she and others prepared food, what was eaten and how they procured it, which are all "culturally informed choices."
+It was also learned how she and others prepared food, what was eaten and how they procured it.